Fayette County, Georgia: Politics

+Fayette County has been a Republican stronghold since 1980.
+In 1980 and 1984, it was the most Republican county in the entire state.
+However, as the county's population has grown, the proportion of Republican voters has decreased significantly in recent elections.
+Republican presidential candidates' margins of victory have decreased from 31.2 percentage points for Mitt Romney in 2012, to 19.1 points for Donald Trump in 2016, to 6.8 points for Trump in 2020, to 3.1 points for Trump in 2024.

+In the runoff for the 2022 United States Senate election in Georgia, Raphael Warnock narrowly lost the county in his re-election bid by a margin of 491 votes or 1%.

+Fayette County is one of nine counties that shifted more than 25 percentage points to the left from 2012 to 2024.

 Education

 Fayette County is served by the Fayette County School System.
 The governing authority for the school system is known as the Fayette County Board of Education, a board of five elected persons.
 They hire a superintendent to manage daily operations of the schools.

 Since a federal court ruling in 2013, resulting from the federal voting rights lawsuit described above, the five board members are each elected from single-member districts.
 In January 2016 after mediation, the school board voted unanimously to settle the lawsuit they had earlier appealed along with the county.
 The board accepted single-member districts for election of board members.